mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 RoQ senders need to be aware that QUIC uses the concept of QUIC frames.
 Different kinds of QUIC frames are used for different application and control data types.
-A single QUIC packet can contain more than one QUIC frame, including, for example, QUIC STREAM frames or DATAGRAM frames carrying application data and ACK frames carrying QUIC acknowledgements, as long as the overall size fits into the MTU.
+A single QUIC packet can contain more than one QUIC frame, including, for example, QUIC STREAM frames or DATAGRAM frames carrying application data and ACK frames carrying QUIC acknowledgments, as long as the overall size fits into the MTU.
 One implication is that the number of packets a QUIC stack transmits depends on whether it can fit ACK and DATAGRAM frames in the same QUIC packet.
 Suppose the application creates many DATAGRAM frames that fill up the QUIC packet.
 In that case, the QUIC stack might have to create additional packets for ACK- (and possibly other control-) frames.